Leidschendam-Voorburg: Railway

 Three railway stations are located within the municipality, providing links with all major cities in the Randstad.
-The main train station is Voorburg on The Hague - Utrecht line.
-This station is on the Southern edge of the town center.
+The main train station is Voorburg station on The Hague-Utrecht railway line.
+This station is on the Southern edge of the town centre.

 There are two stations on the Rotterdam-Amsterdam line, which are situated on the border of The Hague: Den Haag Laan van NOI (for some Intercity trains and local trains) and Den Haag Mariahoeve (only for local trains).

 Light rail

 Leidschendam-Voorburg has two stations on the RandstadRail lines.
 RandstadRail is the official name for a light rail project connecting the cities of The Hague, Rotterdam and Zoetermeer.
 These lines use former train routes, which are now converted for use by light rail vehicles.

 It is a somewhat confusing name as for travelers RandstadRail is only used for tram 3 and 4 to Zoetermeer.
 The line to Rotterdam is exploited as a branch of the Rotterdam metro: Rotterdam metro line E.

 Stations in Leidschendam-Voorburg (for both trams and metro) are Voorburg 't Loo and Leidschendam-Voorburg.
 RandstadRail also stops at Den Haag Laan van NOI train station.